heuermh/dishevelled-bio/README.md

 commands:
-  compress-bed    compress features in BED format to splittable bgzf or bzip2 compression codecs compress-fastq    compress sequences in FASTQ format to splittable bgzf or bzip2 compression codecs compress-gff3    compress features in GFF3 format to splittable bgzf or bzip2 compression codecs compress-sam    compress alignments in SAM format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs disinterleave-fastq    convert interleaved FASTQ format into first and second sequence files in FASTQ format downsample-fastq    downsample sequences from files in FASTQ format downsample-interleaved-fastq    downsample sequences from a file in interleaved FASTQ format
+  compress-bed    compress features in BED format to splittable bgzf or bzip2 compression codecs compress-fasta    compress sequences in FASTA format to splittable bgzf or bzip2 compression codecs compress-fastq    compress sequences in FASTQ format to splittable bgzf or bzip2 compression codecs compress-gff3    compress features in GFF3 format to splittable bgzf or bzip2 compression codecs compress-sam    compress alignments in SAM format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs create-sequence-dictionary    create a SequenceDictionary from sequences in FASTA format disinterleave-fastq    convert interleaved FASTQ format into first and second sequence files in FASTQ format downsample-fastq    downsample sequences from files in FASTQ format downsample-interleaved-fastq    downsample sequences from a file in interleaved FASTQ format